City of Prospect

-The City of Prospect is an inner urban local government area (LGA) in Adelaide, South Australia.
+City of Prospect is an inner urban local government area (LGA) in Adelaide, South Australia.
 The council seat is the unusually-large suburb of Prospect, which makes up almost two thirds of the tiny council area, which is less than 8 km2.
 Established in 1872, it is one of the oldest local government bodies in South Australia.

 The demographics of the suburb show an above-average preponderance of young professionals, and a growing population.